 Through our London Futures strategic review, we’re examining the state of London today and considering possible futures for the city.
 In this first blog of our new series, Claire looks at London’s position as the most ethnically diverse region in the UK.
-Most Londoners report getting on with people from different backgrounds, but recent Black Lives Matter protests renewed the spotlight on how structural racism affects our whole city.

 London has a long history of ethnic diversity – going back at least to the Romans invaders, whose families seem to have been from various parts of Africa and Europe.
 For many Londoners, it has been a place of openness and tolerance, and sometimes a safe refuge from horrific crimes in other countries.
 There is a proud history of fighting racial injustice and of welcoming people fleeing violence.
 But we also have a shameful history of racism and intolerance.